p4p1/xss_bomb/README.md

 ├── app/                    # The source code of the front-end app │   └── [React Native Source Code]
-├── assets/                 # Image files for the logo and such │   └── [Source Code]
+├── assets/                 # Image files for the logo and such │   └── [Images]
 ├── backend/                # The source code of the back-end │   └── [Node Js Source Code]
-├── data/                   # Folder containing the database │   └── [Database Raw Files]
+├── data/                   # Folder containing the main database │   └── [MongoDB Raw Files]
+├── redis/                  # Folder containing the database for the refresh tokens │   └── [Redis Raw Files]
 ├── logs/                   # Folder containing the log file with every requests │   └── xss_bomb.log
 ├── docker-compose.yml      # The Docker file used to launch the database and back-end